5T33Z0/OC-Little-Translated/06_CMOS-related_Fixes/CMOS_Reset_Fix/README.md

     ```

 ## NOTES
-- The device name and path in the patch should be identical to the original ACPI.
+- The device name and path in the patch must match the one used in your system's `DSDT`.
-- If the machine itself has disabled the RTC for some reason, a fake RTC is required for it to work properly.
+- If the `RTC` of your systems is disabled by for some reason, a fake RTC is required for it to work properly.
 In the case that a **"Boot self-test error"** occurs, remove the interrupt from the SSDT:

   ```asl
     IRQNoFlags () /* delete this line */